-In the past three years, the college has also used it long-range strategic goals to identify six Institutional Priorities it will focus on during the upcoming years.
+In the past four years, the college has also used its long-range strategic goals to identify six Institutional Priorities it will focus on during the upcoming years.
 For each priority, the college has developed a list of measurement criteria it will use to evaluate its success in accomplishing the priority.
-These priorities are presented to all workforce (faculty and staff) members during the Fall In-Service program, the official kick-off of the new academic year.
+These priorities are presented to all workforce (faculty and staff) members during the Fall Inservice program, the official kick-off of the new academic year.